Stas1407/numbers/README.md

 Script that gets some interesting information about a number.

 Funcions:
-  - Checks if the number is: palindromic, square, triangle, taxicab, prime or semi-prime
+  - Checks if the number is: palindromic, square, triangle, taxicab, perfect, prime or semi-prime
   - Returns all of the number divisors
   - Returns number in binary, hexadecimal, octal and decimal systems
   - Compares number to the speed of light and sound